-&lt;sup>2The goto's remain to work around the fact that currently C compilers like gcc do not allow branches in inline assembler.
-Return is a branch.
+1The goto's remain to work around the fact that currently C compilers like gcc do not recognize that the inline assembler is a branch.
 This is discussed in Section 6.5 the same indirect branch instruction (and hence have a single prediction context).